54chi/alexa-skills/hopperDeals/README.md

 ## About this project
+Find [Hopper Deals](http://www.hopper.com/) from anywhere to anywhere.
+Hopper doesn't provide an open API, and there weren't many travel apps at the time of this writing, so I thought it would made for a nice project.

 This sample project shows how to create a Lambda function for handling Alexa Skill requests with:

 - User info: Using the amazon account as a key, store user's preferences in a Database (e-mail and point of origin)